nuriC0/c8-clutch-pressure/README.md

 Have you run into an issue where you need more clutch pressure?\
 Have you tried aftermarket clutch pressure controllers?\
-Did they fail you once you turned them up to advertised maximum pressure?\
-Did you really need to spend all that money?\
 Do you want to try something before HPTuners releases support for C8 TCM? \
 Are you electronically competent ?